SWEG-2015EC-Batch/Just-Coding/ETS1278_15_SUAD_ABRAR/Question 1.md

 (height*height),Print output and process result
 (BMI)
 2) Design the program
-2.1) Variable declaration (what and how)
-    - float weight, height,BMI
-2.2) Reading input data (how?)
+2.1) Variable declaration (what and how): float weight, height,BMI 2.2) Reading input data (how?)
     -cout<<"enter weight";
     -cin>>weight;